Kinghorn Kirkcaldy Circular

 The section of coastal path between Kinghorn and Kirkcaldy, although short is quite different in character from the previous sections of coastal path.
 Much more rocky and hugging the coastline alongside the railway.
-There are two options for this walk.
-The longer options explores the area around Kinghorn Loch and returns via Grangehill.
+There are different options suggested for this walk.

 Start from the car park on Pettycur Road which gives easy access on to the coastal path (alternatively start from the station).
 Follow the signs for the coastal path past the harbour and through the edge of the town.
 Once out of Kinghorn the path is easy to follow and Seafield Tower on the edge of Kirkcaldy is soon reached.